Sporchezian/SocketStudy/README.md

 •	Once a connection is establi
 •	shed, servers can send and receive data using send() and recv().

+## Client –Server Operations

+Clients create a socket using socket() and connect to a server using connect().
+After establishing a connection, clients can send and receive data using send() and recv().

+## Use Cases of Socket Programming:
+Socket programming finds applications in various domains, including web development, file transfer protocols, online gaming, and real-time communication.
+It is the foundation for protocols like HTTP, FTP, and SMTP, which power the internet.
+Socket programming enables the development of both server and client applications, facilitating the exchange of information between devices in a networked environment.
+## Example Use Cases:

+1. Web servers: Web servers use socket programming to handle incoming HTTP requests from clients, serving web pages and content.
+2. Chat Application: Instant messaging and chat applications use sockets to enable real-time communication between users.
+3. File Transfer Protocol: Protocols like FTP (File Transfer Protocol) utilize socket programming for transferring files between a client and a server.
+4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
+5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

+## SERVER SIDE CODE:

 ```
 import socket